Lucas Glover

 Early Life and Background

-Lucas Glover was born in Greenville, South Carolina.
-He is the son of Ron Musselman, a former professional baseball player, and Hershey Hendley.
-Glover was introduced to golf by his grandfather, Dick Hendley, at the tender age of three.
-His early exposure to the sport laid the foundation for his future career.
-Glover attended Wade Hampton High School, where he excelled as a three-time High School All-American, winning the South Carolina State High School championship as a freshman and sophomore.
+Lucas Hendley Glover was born on November 12, 1979, in Greenville, South Carolina.
+He is the son of Hershey Hendley, and his grandfather, Dick Hendley, was a former professional football player who introduced him to golf at the age of three.
+Glover attended Wade Hampton High School, where he was a three-time High School All-American.
+He won the South Carolina State High School championship as a freshman and sophomore and finished as runner-up as a junior and senior, earning All-State honors in each of his four years.

 Lucas Glover Career